Scroomb/college-basketball-predictions/README.md

 | FTA_y |  0.271 |
 | PER_y |  -0.333 |

 It looks like there are four coefficients TOT_x, TOT_y, DEF_x, DEF_y, OFF_x, and OFF_y which are dominating our model.
-These coefficients all relate to rebounding, but it is surprising that points is not much higher.
-Thinking about it, a team will gain or lose possession on a rebound, but I wouldn't think it would be this high.
+These coefficients all relate to rebounding, but it is surprising that points is not higher.
+Rebounds would make sense because a team will gain or lose possession on a rebound, but I wouldn't think it would be this high.

 Let's make a model that will do all of the thinking for us to determine the right coefficients.
 This model will be an ElasticNet with a cross validated Grid Search.
-The Elastic Net model will combine both Ridge and Lasso regularization and the cross validated Grid Search will allow us to pass the ElasticNet varying alpha and L1 ratios.
+The Elastic Net model will combine both Ridge and Lasso regularization and the cross validated Grid Search will allow us to pass the ElasticNet varying alpha (lambda) and L1 ratios.
 The resulting best alpha and L1 ratios were, surprisingly **alpha = 0.1** and **l1_ratio = 0.0**.
 With a zero L1 ratio, the model is saying that a purely Ridge based model is best.
-This is implying all removing features does not produce a better model.
+This is implying removing features does not produce a better model.
 The alpha of 0.1 is implying that we do not have a very complex model.

 Lets look at the coefficients of a Ridge with our alpha.